-- A. Register for classes, including any foundational courses needed and prerequisites for Supervised Practicum (PSY6800). - B. Begin looking for a trainee position, interview for summer placements in February/March, fall placements in June/July, and spring placements in September/October. - C. If you have not begun Professional Development hours, begin looking for workshops, seminars, and/or start personal therapy. - D. Complete Advance to Practicum requirements and process.
+- A. Register for classes, including any foundational courses needed and prerequisites for Supervised Practicum (PSY6800). - B. Begin looking for a trainee position, interview for summer placements in February/March, fall placements in June/July, and spring placements in September/October. - C. Begin obtaining Professional Development (PD) Hours (workshops, seminars, and/or personal therapy)-minimum of 25 PD Hours prior to starting Supervised Practicum. - D. Complete Advance to Practicum (A2P) requirements and process.